News

 Such issues can be resolved both centrally, with the participation of a specific mobile operator, and individually - by the subscriber, if this subscriber has experience in installing, configuring and maintaining this or similar equipment.

-Currently, our company, "Celtek", together with some manufacturers of this type of equipment, as well as leading Ukrainian mobile operators, is conducting technical and economic studies and substantiating the wide use of this type of equipment in Ukraine.
+Currently, our company, "Selteq", together with some manufacturers of this type of equipment, as well as leading Ukrainian mobile operators, is conducting technical and economic studies and substantiating the wide use of this type of equipment in Ukraine.
 And soon it will offer its partners a specific type of equipment, schemes and conditions of its use, and price policy.